Five reasons hybrid heat pump systems are the future for boiler installers

 These are essential points because happy customers who are confident that their heat pump system will provide the heating and hot water they need are more likely to provide good feedback and encourage others to switch from gas.

 For gas boiler installers, offering heat pumps as part of their range may not have been a consideration.
 But this could be because the has been an ‘either-or’ attitude to these technologies, requiring a commitment to one technology.
-But with a hybrid approach, the customer gets the best of both worlds, including making the most of future energy price changes.
+But with a hybrid approach to heating, the customer gets the best of both worlds, including making the most of future energy price changes.
 This makes heat pumps a more attractive option for householders and installers.

 The UK will shift away from fossil fuels, with gas power stations going the way of coal and moving to green electricity.
 The only question installers should be asking is, can you afford to be left behind?